nubivagant/2021-site/pages/coaching.md

 An experienced basketball coach and mentor, passionate about developing players into future leaders through a lifelong commitment to the game.

-Following playing experience at junior international, universities and senior national league levels, I’ve translated this learning and insight into coaching across various levels.
+Following playing experience at junior international, universities and senior national league, I’ve translated this learning and insight into coaching across various levels.
 I’m passionate about learning - always striving to develop my coaching craft through the latest research and trends from across the globe.
 Whether that’s through a modern approach to skill acquisition, exploring conceptual offence or applying leadership and development techniques from the corporate world.

 <small> coaching | mentoring | leadership development </small>